Our Services

 Many children who come to therapy may have characteristics that align with an anxiety diagnosis, ODD, ADHD, autism spectrum disorder, or depression.
 Some children come to therapy for support for practicing social skills or navigating peer relationships, grief and loss, low self-esteem, perfectionism, life transitions like moving or welcoming a new sibling, trauma, frustration tolerance, a new or chronic medical diagnoses, or challenging behaviors.
 We believe therapy can be a good fit for all kinds of children with a wide range of needs.

-Child Sessions almost always begin with a brief parent-child-therapist check-in at the beginning of the session and include debrief at the end of the session.
-Parents usually request Parent Sessions periodically to discuss their child’s progress in a more private and thorough setting.
+Child Sessions almost always begin with a brief parent(s)-child-therapist check-in at the beginning of the session and include a debrief at the end of the session.
+We typically keep a 3:1 ratio of child sessions to parent sessions so that parents can engage in a more thorough session without the presence of their child periodically.

 Child sessions